-For some reason, tossing a Pokeball on the first turn at a Charmander with full HP did not result in Ash catching it (Take note, those of you who have joined the fandom since Pokemon GO!) and Pallet Town's Village Idiot seems even more puzzled than usual.
-But fortunately, just like on those lonely evenings on the road when Ash finds himself missing his mother, Misty has an idea about how to make everything better!
-For the second episode in a row, Misty advocates that Ash let her catch a non-water-type Pokemon for herself.
-In this case, because her Pokemon would be super-effective against Charmander.
+For some reason, tossing a Poké Ball on the first turn at a Charmander with full HP did not result in Ash catching it (Take note, those of you who have joined the fandom since Pokémon GO!) and Pallet Town's Village Idiot seems even more puzzled than usual.
+But conveniently, Misty has come up with the perfect solution!
+For the second episode in a row, Misty advocates that Ash let her catch a non-water-type Pokémon for herself.
+In this case, because her Pokémon would be super-effective against Charmander.

 And, well, that was a mistake!

 Misty manages to bring Brock back to his senses by reminding him that Charmander is still out there, rather than by grabbing him by the ear, as will become her wont, and the twerps rush out into the dark and stormy night to return the stray Pokémon to safety.
-And not a moment too soon, as it turns out, because Charmander is being preyed upon by a pack of godforesaken Spearow -- the black-hearted Beedrill of the skies!
+And not a moment too soon, as it turns out, because Charmander is being preyed upon by a pack of godforsaken Spearow—the black-hearted Beedrill of the skies!
 Still in his decisive daddy mode, Brock ignores the rain and whips off his coat to swat the Spearow away from Charmander.
-Ash orders a Thundershock from Pikachu and the animators treat us to a fun bit of cartoon physics, wherein Pikachu ends up zapping friend and foe alike because of the rain.
+Ash orders a ThunderShock from Pikachu and the animators treat us to a fun bit of cartoon physics, wherein Pikachu ends up zapping friend and foe alike because of the rain.
 (Seriously, if there is one stray bit of science that cartoonists want kids to remember, it's that water conducts electricity.
-Screw you, Bill Nye!️)
+Move over, Bill Nye!️)

 Brock scoops up Charmander inside his jacket, with Ash taking his off too for good measure (you'll catch pneumonia!) while insisting that *he* will keep Charmander's tail flame from going out.
 And true to his word, Pallet Town's wannabe Pokémon master manages to keep a pocket monster in his care from literally dying!
 Which, you know, is probably a requirement for successfully mastering Pokémon!
-Back at the Pokemon Center ski lodge, Nurse Joy chastises our heroes for allowing Charmander to get in this horrible condition, but the twerps pass the buck by blaming Damien, who conveniently is no longer around to defend himself!
-But with no time to lose, Joy takes Charmander back to the center's intensive care unit, where the Lizard Pokemon is placed inside a barometric chamber -- complete with a little stool to keep its tail from catching the bedding on fire!
-Things are looking bleak when Nurse Joy exits the ICU, leading us to believe that we are about to witness our first Pokemon death only eleven episodes into the series.
+Back at the Pokémon Center ski lodge, Nurse Joy chastises our heroes for allowing Charmander to get in this horrible condition, but the twerps pass the buck by blaming Damian, who conveniently is no longer around to defend himself!
+But with no time to lose, Joy takes Charmander back to the center's intensive care unit, where the Lizard Pokémon is placed inside a barometric chamber—complete with a little stool to keep its tail from catching the bedding on fire!
+Things are looking bleak when Nurse Joy exits the ICU, leading us to believe that we are about to witness our first Pokémon death only eleven episodes into the series.

 Time to go to Lavender Town?!

 Joy flashes a patented Japanese peace sign to let us know that Charmander is going to be a-ok!
 What a victory for socialized medicine!
-Somewhere Bernie Sanders is smiling, and our Republican oligarchs are gnashing their teeth and losing their monacles in a rage -- THEY TRIED TO KILL CHARMANDER BUT THEY COULDN'T!
+Somewhere Bernie Sanders is smiling, and our Republican oligarchs are gnashing their teeth and losing their monocles in a rage – THEY TRIED TO KILL CHARMANDER BUT THEY COULDN'T!

 Also, Charmander has gone!
-Like our Lord and Savior, when Brock and Joy returned to the ICU that very nearly became Charmander's tomb, he was no longer there!
+Like our Lord and Savior, when Brock and Joy returned to the ICU that very nearly became Charmander's tomb, it was no longer there!
 He is Risen!